When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 As for me…

-An Update: Eight Years Later
+An Update: Ten Years Later

 As I wrote above, when I left for my round-the-world trip, I got my Hepatitis A, Hepatitis B and Typhoid vaccines.
 My Hepatitis A and B needed a top-up after a year and fortunately I happened to be back in London at that time.
-I travelled to 1st Contact Travel Clinic once more to get my vaccines.
+I travelled to Nomads Travel Clinic once more to get my vaccines.

 I first visited Sub-Saharan Africa in 2017, and I got my yellow fever vaccine in order to do so.
 Despite the horror stories I’d read online, I experienced no side effects.
+I actually haven’t experienced side effects from any of the vaccines I’ve had.

 Despite insisting that I’d take malaria tablets while travelling, I rarely have.
-Instead, I decided to only take anti-malarials in parts of the world where there’s a huge risk — in my case, that meant Africa.
+Instead, I decided to only take anti-malarials in parts of the world where there’s a huge risk — in my case, that meant at-risk countries in Africa.
 I always take malarone over doxycycline when in Africa because it has fewer side effects and isn’t an antibiotic.

 While we’re talking about tropical diseases and staying healthy on the road, I have to mention travel insurance, because whatever you decide for vaccinations, you 100% should travel with insurance.
-I firmly believe that it’s a true travel essential, alongside your passport and money.

 I hope you’ve found this post to be useful and it cleared up any questions you may have had about vaccinations.
 If you do still have any questions, or would like to offer advice for any other parts of the world please leave a comment below!